Alexander (1801 ship): East Indiaman (1802-1803)

-She was taken up for service with the British East India Company between 1802-1803.
+She was taken up for service with the British East India Company between 1802 and 1803.
 The Victualing Board chartered Alexander to carry 511,945 pounds (228.5 tons) of flour to New South Wales; the Bill of Lading was dated 5 March 1802.

 Captain James Normand [sic] left England on 28 April 1802, bound for New South Wales and Bombay.
 Alexander reached Rio de Janeiro on 30 June, and Port Jackson on 16 October.
 The government sold some of her supplies (60 casks of flour and 25 casks of salt meat) to Nicolas Baudin to resupply his two French vessels then in port.
 The supplies permitted Naturaliste to return to France and Geographe to continue her explorations of the Australian coast.

 A listing of vessel and arrivals and departures supports these dates and gives the name of her master as "Norman".
 However, it shows her as having delivered "prisoners", and having left for China.
 The standard history of convict ships to Australia does not show an Alexander delivering convicts in 1802.

 She left Port Jackson on 3 January 1803, stopped at Colombo on 20 March, and reached Bombay on 27 April.
 From Bombay she reached St Helena on 5 October, and the Downs on 18 December.

 On 4 January 1804 Captain Norman wrote a testimonial to the Commissioners of Longitude in support of an award for Thomas Earnshaw for his chronometer.
 Norman wrote that over the 13 months between leaving England and arriving in Bombay, the chronometer was never more than five miles off, and that from Bombay home it had altered trivially.